akshaykarthik023-ui/Ashville_AirBNB_Listings_Analysis/README.md

      may be higher than indicated.

 ### Assumptions
-   - Curency Consistency: All financial metrics(Price) are assumed to be in USD.
+   - Curency Consistency: All financial metrics(Price) where assumed to be in USD.